 I have represented military service-members from all four services throughout the world.
-I have had incredible success this last year with victories ranging from murder cases, sexual assault (120 cases) and child pornography, This year I have had not guilty verdicts in a shaken baby case and 120 cases.
+I have had incredible success this last year with victories ranging from murder cases, sexual assault (120 cases) and child pornography, This year I have had not guilty verdicts in a shaken baby case and Sexual Assault (Article 120) cases.

 National court-martial attorney James Phillips is a former Army JAG who has worked on both sides of military cases, as both prosecution and defense.
 He has represented all four services throughout the world, representing military members in courts-martial in the US, Kuwait, Germany, Italy, England and Iraq.
 Mr. Phillips offers the zealous and dedicated representation that a private civilian attorney provides along with the specialized knowledge and experience of a military lawyer.